History of Pat McAfee in Timeline

 2007: Lou Groza Award Semi-Finalist and Big East Honors

-In 2007, Pat McAfee was named to the 2007 Lou Groza Award semi-finalist list for the best collegiate kicker.
-He also earned Big East Special Team Player of the week honors three times and was named second-team All-Big East.
-Additionally, he earned West Virginia's Scott Shirley Award for the second consecutive year.
+In 2007, Pat McAfee was named to the Lou Groza Award semi-finalist list.
+He also earned Big East Special Team Player of the week honors three times in 2007 and was named second-team All-Big East.
+He earned West Virginia's Scott Shirley Award for the second consecutive year.

 In 2009, Pat McAfee was invited to the Senior Bowl in Alabama and started as the South team's kicker.
-He also performed in the 11th annual State Farm College Football All-Star Challenge, winning the "round the world" kicking competition.
+He also participated in the State Farm College Football All-Star Challenge, winning the "round the world" kicking competition.

 In 2009, Pat McAfee was selected by the Indianapolis Colts in the seventh round of the NFL draft.
-During his rookie year in 2009, he played in Super Bowl XLIV where the Colts lost against the New Orleans Saints.
+During his rookie year in 2009, McAfee played in Super Bowl XLIV, where the Colts lost against the New Orleans Saints.

-On October 20, 2010, Pat McAfee was arrested and charged with public intoxication in Indianapolis.
-He was found shirtless and wet with a blood alcohol content of 0.15.
-The Colts issued a one-game suspension.
+On October 20, 2010, Pat McAfee was arrested and charged with public intoxication in Broad Ripple, Indianapolis.
+He was found shirtless and wet, with a reported blood alcohol content of 0.15.
+The Colts suspended him for one game as a result of the incident.

 2011: Punting Average